 As we naturally read from left to right, all labels, placeholders and descriptions should be placed on the left.
 Left alignment helps the eye move from one line to the next in a predictable way, improving readability and reducing form completion time.

 Auto-fill can be an efficient assistant.
 They know your name, email, etc. By integrating auto-fill, it will help users to complete the form efficiently with information stored in the cache.

 f.
 Avoid using the label as the placeholder text

-By implementing the above UX design tips to your lead form, you are providing your visitors with a reliable and delightful experience.
-Remember, the better the user experience, the more leads.
+By implementing the above UX design tips to your lead form, you’re providing your visitors with a reliable and delightful experience.
+Remember, the better the experience, the more leads acquired.
 More leads give you more conversions and sales.
+All the best!